wwfyde/dify-docs/en/features/datasets/README.md

 * ...

 {% hint style="info" %}
-**Practice**: If your company wants to build an AI customer service assistant based on existing knowledge bases and product documentation, you can upload the documents to a knowledge base in Dify and create a conversational application.
+**Practice**: If your company wants to build an AI customer service assistant based on existing knowledge bases and product documentation, you can upload the documents to a knowledge base in MoLook and create a conversational application.
 This might have taken you several weeks in the past and been difficult to maintain continuously.
 {% endhint %}

 ### Knowledge and Documents

-In Dify, knowledge bases are collections of documents.
+In MoLook, knowledge bases are collections of documents.
 A knowledge base can be integrated as a whole into an application to be used as context.
 Documents can be uploaded by developers or operations staff, or synced from other data sources (typically corresponding to a file unit in the data source).

 **Steps to upload a document:**

 1. Upload your file, usually a long text file or a spreadsheet
 2. Segment, clean, and preview
-3. Dify submits it to the LLM provider for embedding as vector data and storage
+3. MoLook submits it to the LLM provider for embedding as vector data and storage
 4. Set metadata for the document
 5. Ready to use in the application!